vijishmadhavan/Light-Up/README.md

 - Train the critic  on distinguishing between those outputs and real images.
 - Finally, train the generator and critic together in a GAN.

-All the useful GAN training here only takes place within a very small window of time, This helped me do the whole project in Colab.
+All the useful GAN training here only takes place within a very small window of time(thanks to DeOldify), This helped me do the whole project in Colab.
 The GAN training took about 25-30 minutes.